ispras/dedoc/docs/source/tutorials/add_new_doc_type.rst

 * :meth:`~dedoc.converters.AbstractConverter.can_convert` method checks if the new converter can process the file, for example, you can return True for the list of some specific file extensions.

-* :meth:`~dedoc.converters.AbstractConverter.do_convert` method performs the required file conversion.
+* :meth:`~dedoc.converters.AbstractConverter.convert` method performs the required file conversion.
 Don't worry about the file name containing spaces or other unwanted characters because the file has been renamed by the manager.

 3. Add the converter to manager config, see :ref:`adding_handlers_to_manager_config`.